 The purpose of the Finance Data Directory is to make it easier for members of the public, software developers, and other innovators to promote financial capability by using finance data to create personal finance tools.
 This page contains a selection of federal data sets relevant for financial consumers and investors, along with short descriptions of each data set and links to sites where you will be able to find, download, and share the data.

-The Council will be in formation over the next few months, and updates will be provided on this site.
 If you have ideas for the Council to consider, please email email@example.com.

 Click here for the blog announcing formation of the new Council.